scalac/scalac.github.com/_posts/2013-03-25-scala-for-the-impatient.md

 <p>Pages in Print Edition: 384</p>
 </td></tr></table>

-<p style='text-align:justify; text-justify:inter-ideograph'>Scala is a modern programming language for the Java Virtual Machine (JVM) that combines the best features of object-oriented and functional programming languages.
+<p class='justify'>Scala is a modern programming language for the Java Virtual Machine (JVM) that combines the best features of object-oriented and functional programming languages.
 Using Scala, you can write programs more concisely than in Java, as well as leverage the full power of concurrency.
 Since Scala runs on the JVM, it can access any Java library and is interoperable with Java frameworks.</p>

-<p style='text-align:justify; text-justify:inter-ideograph'>Scala for the Impatient concisely shows developers what Scala can do and how to do it.
+<p class='justify'>Scala for the Impatient concisely shows developers what Scala can do and how to do it.
 In this book, Cay Horstmann, the principal author of the international best-selling Core Java™, offers a rapid, code-based introduction that’s completely practical.
 Horstmann introduces Scala concepts and techniques in “blog-sized” chunks that you can quickly master and apply.
 Hands-on activities guide you through well-defined stages of competency, from basic to expert.
 Coverage includes  </p>

 * Getting started quickly with Scala’s interpreter, syntax, tools, and unique idioms